Last updated on the 23/06/2020 at 15:03

 It is expected that schools will reopen after summer on the 11th of August.

-When schools do reopen, students won't all go back to school full-time.
-Instead, they'll go to school some days and study at home on other days.
-Physical distancing measures, like desks being further apart, will also likely be in place.
+If it's not yet safe enough then something called a 'blended model' would be used.
+This means that you would go to school some days and study at home on other days.
+Physical distancing measures, like desks being further apart, would also likely be in place.

 With that said, the First Minister has also made it very clear that Scottish schools won't reopen until it's safe to do so, and that the situation is still being monitored very closely.